February 27, 2023

 Chemotherapy- It is typically used to treat more advanced cases of testicular cancer, or if cancer has spread to other parts of the body.

 In some cases, particularly if the cancer is in an early stage and has not spread to any other organs beyond the testicles, a doctor may recommend observation instead of immediate treatment.
-Instead, they monitor the patient closely, without immediately starting treatment, to see if the cancer grows or spreads.
+Instead, they monitor the patient closely, without immediately starting treatment, to see if it grows or spreads.
 Discuss all possible treatment plans with a doctor to make a well-informed decision.

 Although there is currently no sure way to prevent testicular cancer, some lifestyle changes and precautions can reduce the risk.
 Eating a balanced diet, exercising regularly, and avoiding harmful substances such as tobacco and excessive alcohol, may help reduce the risk.
 Also, seek immediate medical attention for any testicular conditions, such as testicular torsion or inflammation like epididymitis.